Pullmantur Horizon accidents and incidents

 |28 January 2015||Drug Smuggling|

 On January 26, 2015, three passengers (1 male and 2 female) were arrested and charged with drug trafficking.
 Arrests were made when the ship docked in call port Margarita Island (Venezuela).
-Drugs were found during routine check at the cruise terminal by patrolling officers with a sniffer dog.
+Drugs were found during a routine check at the cruise terminal by patrolling officers with a sniffer dog.